The (Ever-Growing) Glossary of Photographic Terms

 A tripod is a device used to support and stabilize a camera.
 Using a tripod in conjunction with a remote trigger will help to minimise unwanted camera shake.
 Alternatives to tripods include the monopod, which has a single leg instead of the three on a tripod.

 In photography, a vignette is a shadowy border that occurs at the periphery of photos.
-Vignetting can be caused accidentally by camera settings or equipment, or they can be introduced intentionally in-camera or in post-production.
+Vignetting can be caused accidentally by camera settings or equipment intrusion, or it can be introduced intentionally in camera or in post-production.
 Some types of vignetting occur due to the optical design of lenses, others can occur when using accessories like filters and hoods.

 Optical vignetting, which occurs naturally in most lenses, is most prominent at large apertures.
 Fast prime lenses exhibit a lot of vignetting at the widest aperture but the aberration lessens dramatically as the aperture is stopped down.